 Marquee TV Streaming service Marquee TV uses multiple cameras to bring the unique language of each production to the screen.
 Marquee's content is not simply archived films of live performances, but rather an immersive capture to allow viewers to 'sample' different artists or production before buying tickets to their show.
 "The future is live and digital collaborations.
-We're an extension of what live organisations do, not a replacement." - Marc Kirschner, Marquee founder and Head of Product & Innovation ^[3] Global inspirations
+We're an extension of what live organisations do, not a replacement." - Marc Kirschner, Marquee founder and Head of Product & Innovation [3] ^[1] Washington Post (2020) The Future of the Performance Art; Nikkei Asia Review (2021) Coronavirus Prompts Visual Art to Turn Virtual ^[2] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021) ^[3] HK Dance magazine (2020) Marquee TV

-[1] Wired (2021) NFTs Boom as Collectors Shell Out to Own Digital Art THOUGHT STARTERS - How can we encourage artists to harness cutting edge technologies and allow the arts to evolve into more seamlessly hybridised forms? - How can we reframe digital arts for consumers and anticipate new forms of monetisation to help artists derive value from their work?
-When technology and arts converge: New art forms and consumption patterns As cryptocurrencies reach new all-time highs, young consumers are looking to collect digital art enabled by Non-Fungible Tokens (NFTs) ^[1].
+THOUGHT STARTERS - How can we encourage artists to harness cutting edge technologies and allow the arts to evolve into more seamlessly hybridised forms? - How can we reframe digital arts for consumers and anticipate new forms of monetisation to help artists derive value from their work?
+When technology and arts converge: New art forms and consumption patterns As cryptocurrencies reach new all-time highs, young consumers are looking to collect digital art enabled by Non-Fungible Tokens (NFTs) [1].
 Grimes recently sold around \$6 million worth of digital artworks after putting them up for auction on Nifty Gateway.
 Owned by Gemini, a crypto-exchange founded by the Winklevoss Brothers of early Facebook fame, Nifty Gateway allows artists to partner as 'Creators'.
 Through its online marketplace and auction platform, Nifty Gateway makes it easy for anyone to purchase a piece of limited-edition digital art and be an art collector, without the hassle of physical storage.
-As Asia's cities grow and see rising affluence, young consumers face the dilemma of housing spatial constraints while desiring to express themselves through arts and conspicuous consumption.
+As Asia's cities grow and see rising affluence, young consumers face the dilemma of housing spatial constraints while desiring to express themselves through the arts and conspicuous consumption.
 The Internet and Pop Culture have blurred the lines between high and low art.
-Global inspirations THOUGHT STARTERS - How can we promote digital arts and museums as richer and distinct experiences, rather than just recreating real-world equivalent? - Could we expand the breadth of activities in our arts venues to cater to a wider audience (e.g. cutting across art forms and modes of engagement)?
+THOUGHT STARTERS - How can we promote digital arts and museums as richer and distinct experiences, rather than just recreating real-world equivalents? - Could we expand the breadth of activities in our arts venues to cater to a wider audience (e.g. cutting across art forms and modes of engagement)?

 One stop art: Accounting for different arts interests Together in Art, a digital space on the Art Gallery of New South Wales' website, brings together artists, educators and performers to create meaningful art encounters.
-The site allows guests to virtually browse art exhibitions, watch violin performances, attend art classes and even get a glimpse of behind-the-scenes tours of the gallery's prized collections, ensuring that there is always something for everyone ^[1].
-Global inspirations
+The site allows guests to virtually browse art exhibitions, watch violin performances, attend art classes and even get a glimpse of behind-the-scenes tours of the gallery's prized collections, ensuring that there is always something for everyone [1].